All American Racers: CART/USAC drivers

+Eagle MK-V

+The Eagle MK-V was the third to last Eagle CART, and the first original chassis following post-1986 inactivity.
+It was entered exclusively by Eagle and only for the 1996 season, because it was unsuccessful, even though it had 2 races in which it scored points, and a further 2 other races where it finished 1 place down from points.
+The drivers were Juan Manuel Fangio II and P. J. Jones.
+The Mk-V would be the first CART chassis developed by Eagle after being inactive after the 1986 CART Series.
+This new car, called the Mk-V would be a unique chassis, but would be structurally similar to the Reynard 94I.
+The CART would be almost completely untested before the season, and during the season would prove to be extremely bad in the corners.

+Eagle 987

+The Eagle 987 was the second to last chassis built by All American Racers.
+The car was raced only by Eagle, and was driven by Vincenzo Sospiri and Alex Barron.
+The car was entirely unsuccessful, and would be replaced by the Eagle 997 for the 1999 CART Championship.

 IMSA GT

 Gurney's team was contracted by Toyota in 1983 to enter the IMSA GT Championship with specially-modified Toyota Celicas.

 In 1988, the team moved up to the GTP category with two chassis – a modified Toyota 88C Group C car and a team-designed Eagle HF89 purpose-built for IMSA competition.

 AAR experienced its greatest success in GTP competition with the Eagle MkIII, introduced in 1991.
 Powered by a turbocharged 2.1-liter Toyota inline-4 developing up to 800 horsepower and generating 10,000 pounds of downforce at 200 mph, the MkIII won 21 of the 27 races in which it was entered – a record so dominant that it has been blamed for the collapse of the GTP series.

 Trans-Am

 AAR created a special Trans-Am Series version of the Plymouth Barracuda, running in the 1970 season with drivers Dan Gurney and Swede Savage.
 A homologation special production edition was offered in 1970.